svrooij/Xiaomi-Scooter-Motion-Control/README.md

 ### Upload script to Arduino
 Using the latest Arduino IDE, upload the .ino file to your Arduino Nano programming board.

+### Limit motor power to 250W (only required for >250W motors)

-### Flash custom firmware to Dashboard
+#### Option 1: Flash custom firmware (option 1)
 Using one of the following apps, flash your dashboard to custom firmware that meets the local regulations:
 * Android (paid): [Xiaoflasher](https://play.google.com/store/apps/details?id=eScooter.m365Info)
 * Android (free): [ScooterHacking Utility](https://play.google.com/store/apps/details?id=sh.cfw.utility)
-* iOS (free, create firmware manually): [Scooter Companion](https://testflight.apple.com/join/RaFiBTgi)
+* iOS (free, create firmware manually): [Scooter Companion](https://testflight.apple.com/join/RaFiBTgi) Reccommended script variables:
+* Set THROTTLE_MAX_PCT to 100

-Reccommended params:
+Reccommended firmware params:
 * Max speed: 25kmh/20kmh/15kmh (S/D/ECO, max 25 km/h for legal purposes)
-* Draw: 18A/16A/14A (S/D/ECO, max 18A for legal purposes)
+* Draw: 18A/16A/14A (S/D/ECO, with 350W motor use max 18A for legal purposes) (set )
 * Disable motor below 5 km/h
 * Brake light flash freqency: 0 (no flashing for legal purposes)
 * No KERS (also called COAST MODE+ANTI CLONK, to disable braking at 0% throttle)
 * No overspeed alarm (theoretically possible at steep slopes)

+#### Option 2: Use stock firmware, set brakelight always on
+Using one of the the apps above to set your brakelight to 'always on' (no firmware flashing required).

+Reccommended script variables:
+* Set THROTTLE_MAX_PCT to 71 (71% of 350W is 248,5W)

 ## Done!